 Ayurveda says, that if one understands about a bit of his body (Physical and Subtle), and understands what he eats, we can easily take care of large number (> 75-80 %!) of health issues.

 There is an intricate relation between the humans and universe, what makes us also makes the universe.
-Each one of us are born, live and die, and have in us, in varying quantities, ‘The Three Gunas Of Life (Sattva, Rajas & Tamas)’.
+Each one of us are born, live and die, and have in us, in varying quantities, ‘The Three Gunas of Life (Sattva, Rajas & Tamas)’.
 Every substance (Dravya), that we consume, has a property and the same is imparted to us when we intake that.
 We need energy to live, and we may do that by consuming “Sattvic Natural food” or “Dead meat!”
-I had heard Elders saying, ‘As you eat, so shall your heart (& Mind) become)’, now I know what they meant!
+I had heard Elders saying, ‘As you eat, so shall your heart (& Mind) become’.
+Now I know what they meant!

-The Gunas (Sattva, Rajas and Tamas) relates to the subtle (mental) level.
-They are found in The Nature & The Mind, similar to The Three Doshas (Vata, P,itta and Kapha) that make up our Body.
+The Three Gunas (Mental Qualities): The Gunas (Sattva, Rajas and Tamas) relates to the Subtle (Mental) level.
+They are found in The Nature & The Mind, similar to The Three Doshas (Vata, Pitta and Kapha) that make up our Body.
 The Gunas specify, what kind of a person one is at the subtle level.

-- Tamas signify Inactivity, Sleep, and Darkness;
+Tamas signifies Inactivity, Sleep, and Darkness;

-- Rajas signify Activity, Momentum, Desire, Will;
+Rajas signifies Activity, Momentum, Desire, Will and

 Sattva signifies Peace, Clarity, Purity and Balance of Mind.

 A mind/person/personality may be a varied combination of the three Gunas.
 Just giving a single example, Individuals whose minds are Sattvic and Rajasic, enthusiastically study spiritual and holistic measures to fight and try to win over the situations that they are in.
-(They would happily lose their life but not do An Unjust Act, such as amply explains my personality!)
+(They would happily lose their life but not do an unjust act, such as amply explains my personality!).

 Other than the three Gunas, the three governing agents at the psycho (Mental-Subtle) level are Prana (Subtle component of Vata), Tejas (Subtle component of Pitta) and Ojas (Subtle component of Shukra, Kapha).
 Breathing Exercises with breath retention would optimise all the three of them.

-Ayurveda says, This Whole Universe is made of the ‘Maha Bhutas (Panch Bhutas)’, the five elements, which are:
+Ayurveda says, The Whole Universe is made up of the ‘5 Maha Bhutas (Pancha Bhutas)’, The Five Elements such as:

-- Akash (Space, relates to The Sense of Sound),
+- Akash Space, relates to ‘The Sense of Sound’,

-- Vayu (or, Vata) (Nerve Force [Air], relates to The Sense of Touch),
+- Vayu (or, Vata) Nerve Force [Air], relates to ‘The Sense of Touch’,

-- Soma (Kapha, Plasma Chyle, Water, relates to The Sense of Taste),
+- Soma Kapha, Plasma Chyle, Water, relates to The Sense of Taste,

-- Prithvi (Earth, relates to the sense of Smell).
+- Prithvi Earth, relates to the sense of Smell,

-Qualities: Smell (Special), Heaviness (guru), Roughness, Hardness, Bulkiness (Sthula), Stable (Sthira).
+Qualities: Smell (Special), Heaviness (Guru), Roughness, Hardness, Bulkiness (Sthula), Stable (Sthira).

 The densification of one leads to the formation of the next element.

-The Panch Bhutas only give rise to the three all-pervading Doshas of the human body, i.e. Vata, Pitta & Kapha:
+The Panch Bhutas thus give rise to ‘The Three All-Pervading Doshas’ of ‘The Human Body’, i.e. Vata, Pitta & Kapha:

-[Purusha (The Almighty God] => Prakriti => Intellect => Ego => 5 Bhutas => V, P, K (Complete Body Emerges]
+- Purusha (Almighty God] => Prakruti => Intellect => Ego => 5 Bhutas => V, P, K (The Complete Human Body],

-Substances which have predominance of Agni and Vayu generally move upwards; Those which have predominance of Prithvi and Soma (Kapha) move downwards;
+- Substances which have predominance of Agni and Vayu generally move upwards; Those which have predominance of Prithvi and Soma (Kapha) move downwards.

-What we primarily do is work on our Body’s Vata, Pitta & Kapha Component.
+Rishi Sushruta calls ‘The Three Doshas’ as ‘The Three Supports’ of Life!
+To stay healthy what we have to do is just work on our Body’s Vata, Pitta & Kapha Component & keep them balanced.
 In Layman’s Terms, let us just understand them as Air, Fire & Water component.
 The densification of water provides Earth element, which gives support, and depends on the water & other components of what we take in.
 The Ethereal component is a connecting medium between the physical and the subtle body, much finer and less dense than Vayu (The Nerve Force).
-Hence, the more sattvic stuff we have, more peace and health (Physical & Spiritual) we will have.
+Hence, the more Sattvic stuff we have, more peace and health (Physical & Spiritual) we will have.